Solving the Teukolsky equation with physics-informed neural networks: The Teukolsky Equation

 \section{The Teukolsky Equation}

-In the Teukolsky equation, linear perturbations around the Kerr metric are encoded in a master variable $\psi$.
+In the Teukolsky equation \cite{Teukolsky1973} and its solution \cite{10.2307/2397876}, linear perturbations around the Kerr metric are encoded in a master variable $\psi$.
 These are classified by their spin-weight under the Lorentz group as scalar ($s = 0$), vector ($s = -1$) and tensor ($s = -2$) perturbations.
 In this paper we will always take $s = -2$.
-After performing a standard separation of variables,
+After performing a standard separation of variables, we obtain

-we are left with two ordinary differential equations (ODEs) for the radial and angular parts of the solution.
+where $\theta$ and $\phi$ are the zenithal and azimuthal angular coordinates, and $\omega$ is the (complex) frequency of the mode.
+We are left with two ordinary differential equations (ODEs) for the radial and angular parts of the solution.
 When solving for the modes, we will take $G = c = 2M = 1$, with $c$ denoting the speed of light in vacuum, $G$ Newton's constant, and $M$ the black hole mass.
 We reinstate these constants when generating waveforms for particular values of the mass $M$ and spin $a$.
 The radial part, for a solution with intrinsic angular momentum $J = 2Ma$, has the form

 Above, we have defined

 where $A$ is a separation constant that will depend on the angular momentum numbers $l, m$.
 Furthermore, in the Schwarzschild limit we know that \cite{10.2307/2397876}

 Correspondingly, the angular equation reads